stevenheidel/qversions/README.md

 ## Drawbacks

-Specifically excluding referential integrity.
+Referential integrity is not enforced at the database layer.
 Most access will be through the DeviceSummary interface which can check for integrity at that time.

 Timestamp as part of the key could mean writes could fail if they happen at the exact same time.
-This should be very rare though: it takes a lot of effort to get new measurements on the hardware so doubt it will be updated often.
+This should be very rare though: timestamps are stored in microseconds.